Elliott School Laptop Requirement FAQ

 Who?
 All Elliott School communication majors are required to have a personal laptop computer.

 What?
 Personal laptops are a personal choice.
-We prefer Macs because of their durability, long lives, and connections to the industries our students typically work in.
-Students should, however, choose whatever laptop they wish, keeping mind that you should buy the most powerful machine you can afford with as much RAM and as large a hard drive as possible.
-Your laptop will need to run certain high-end software like Adobe’s page design, photo editing and (possibly) video editing software.
+Students should just keep in mind that you should buy the most powerful machine you can afford with as much RAM and as large a hard drive as possible.
+Your laptop will need to run certain high-end software like the Adobe Creative Cloud.

 When?
-If you are registered in a 300-level or higher Comm class and are a declared Comm major, you should have a laptop.
+If you are registered in a 200-level or higher Comm class and are a declared Comm major, you should have a laptop.

 How?
 Laptops can be affordable, but they also can be very expensive.
 They are, however, a required tool of the trade as a student and as a communication employee.
 The good news is that our laptop requirement is an opportunity for you to get something you need anyway since required laptops can be included in your Cost of Attendance for financial aid.
 Since we require a laptop, you can visit with the WSU Office of Financial Aid about re-evaluating your financial aid eligibility to include the laptop purchase.